ammandzik/PL_Car-Rental_Final-Project/README.md

 - [x] Add vehicle brands and models
 - [x] Car reservations for customers
 - [x] Creating payments for reservations
-- [x] Changing status of the payment along with reservation and car status
+- [x] Changing status of the payment along with reservation status
 - [x] Creating invoices
 - [x] Generating invoices pdfs
 - [x] Adding reviews
-- [ ] Admin panel for fleet management
+- [x] Changing status of the car if reservation is active

 ---